very-good-science/data-ethics-club/site/contents/join_in/join_in.md

 Out upcoming meeting dates are available below.
 They last one hour and are held on Zoom.
 We usually hear a short summary of the piece, split into breakout rooms to discuss some prompts, and then come back together to share our thoughts as a group.

-If you'd like a flavour of what we usually discuss then go to [our `Write Ups` page](../write_ups/write-ups) and click on any of the summaries from past meetings to read about our discussions.
+If you'd like a flavour of what we usually discuss then go to [our `Write Ups` page](../write_ups/write-ups) and click on any of the summaries from past meetings to read about our discussions (these are also listed below).

 We follow a [code of conduct](code-of-conduct) during Data Ethics Group which is designed to make sure everyone feels welcome and confortable sharing their experiences and take on the material.
 Please read it before attending.